CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 13.5.0.sec=Personal leave accrues from year to year and can be taken as either personal sick leave or as carer's leave:

-13.5.1.sec=Carer's Leave:  is paid or unpaid leave taken to provide care or support for a member of the employee’s immediate family or household, where the member requires care or support because of a personal illness or injury, or an unexpected emergency.
+13.5.1.sec=Carer's Leave:  is paid or unpaid leave taken to provide care or support for a member of the employee's immediate family or household, where the member requires care or support because of a personal illness or injury, or an unexpected emergency.

 13.5.2.sec=Sick Leave: 	may be taken if the Employee is sick or injured.

 13.5.=[02/Bit/Ssec_02]

-13.6.sec=The employee is entitled to take compassionate leave in accordance with the Act or any subsequent State or Federal legislation on each occasion when a member of the employee’s immediate family, or a member of the employee’s household contracts or develops a personal illness that poses a serious threat to his or her life, or sustains a personal injury that poses a serious threat to his or her life, or dies.
+13.6.sec=The employee is entitled to take compassionate leave in accordance with the Act or any subsequent State or Federal legislation on each occasion when a member of the employee's immediate family, or a member of the employee's household contracts or develops a personal illness that poses a serious threat to his or her life, or sustains a personal injury that poses a serious threat to his or her life, or dies.

 13.7.sec=The employee is not entitled to take Personal or Compassionate leave unless the employee complies with the notice and evidence requirements set out in the Act and the Employer's then-current leave policies.